shoui520/shoui520.github.io/docs/resources.md

 ### Grammar
 - **[※ - Cure Dolly’s Organic Japanese](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj)** - Cure Dolly is a new grammar guide that has sparked recent attention because of its unique way of teaching Japanese grammar.
 It aims to teach Japanese grammar in a way that sticks true to the roots of the language, in contrast to other grammar guides that take shortcuts that could cause confusion later on.
 For that reason, I recommend you start with this.
 Because of Cure Dolly's speech, and the audio quality presented in the videos, you may find it difficult to understand.
 However there are subtitles available for all videos that may alleviate this issue, which I recommend you turn on.
-- [Cure Dolly Complete Transcript by dinuz UPDATED](https://docs.google.com/document/d/1XpuXerkGU8waJ4DPDNJA4bGeqOvM-csXjTe57iHARHc/edit) - A complete transcript of Cure Dolly videos.
+- [Cure Dolly Complete Transcript by dinuz & kellenok UPDATED](https://kellenok.github.io/cure-script/1-the-basic-types-of-sentences.html) - A complete transcript of Cure Dolly videos.
 - **[※ Japanese Ammo by Misa Grammar Playlist](https://www.youtube.com/playlist?list=PLd5-Wp_4tLqYZxS5j3g6kbeOfVXlTkr3N)** - recommend sleeper way of grinding grammar.
 - [Tae Kim’s Guide to Japanese, a guide for grammar](https://gohoneko.neocities.org/grammar/taekim.html) - Tae Kim's grammar guide has been around for as long as anyone can remember.
 It is often recommended as a good grammar guide however you may want to use Cure Dolly instead, for a more optimized approach.